gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_radio2.rst

 Radio for controller
 ----------------------

-| For increasing speed forward send: F, G, H
-| For increasing speed backward send: B, C, D
-| For increasing speed left send: F, G, H
-| For increasing speed forward send: F, G, H

 | The code below requires A button pressing for motor control.
 | No durations are set, so the motors will continue running with the last instruction they receive.

+| To stop, send X.

+| For increasing speed forward, send: F, G, H.
+| Tilt forward a bit, F is sent, and a slow speed results.
+| Tilt forward a bit more, G is sent, and a medium speed results.
+| Tilt forward a lot, H is sent, and a fast speed results.

+| For increasing speed backward, send: B, C, D
+| Tilt backward.

+| For increasing speed left, send: L, M, N
+| Tilt left.

+| For increasing speed right, send: R, S, T
+| Tilt right.

 .. code-block:: python